pulibrary/allsearch_frontend/README.md

 ### Git Hook

+If changes need to happen in 'simple-git-hooks'
+1. Make the change in [package.json](https://github.com/pulibrary/allsearch_frontend/blob/main/package.json)
-If changes need to happen in 'simple-git-hook' in [package.json](https://github.com/pulibrary/allsearch_frontend/blob/main/package.json) then run `yarn simple-git-hooks` to reconfigure the settings.
+2. Then run `yarn simple-git-hooks` to reconfigure the settings.